Austin to Round Top

 The drive from Austin to Round Top is one of the most underrated parts of the trip.
 You head east on 290, push through the Manor sprawl in about twenty minutes, and then suddenly you're in farmland — pasture, oak motts, the occasional Longhorn watching you from a fence line.
 By the time you hit Elgin (sausage capital of Texas, stop at Southside Market on the way home), the city is fully behind you.
 From there it's rolling country all the way to Round Top.

-What most Austinites don't realize: you actually enter the show corridor from the south end.
-Highway 237 runs north–south, and Warrenton sits at the southern entrance.
-That means your day trip should start with the big Warrenton fields (Bar W, Zapp Hall, Cole's, Bader Ranch) and work your way north toward Round Top proper.
-People who try to drive to Round Top first and then double back south end up wasting an hour in show-week traffic.
+What most Austinites don't realize: you actually enter the show corridor from the north end.
+Highway 237 runs north–south, and Carminesits at the northern entrance.
+That means your day trip should start with the curated venues near Round Top (Blue Hills, The Arbors, Marburger Farm) and work your way south toward the big Warrenton fields (Bar W, Zapp Hall, Cole's, Bader Ranch) later in the day.
+People who try to drive straight to Warrenton first and then double back north end up wasting an hour in show-week traffic.

 One important Austin-specific tip: avoid making this trip during SXSW (March) or ACL (October weekends).
 290 East gets clogged with festival traffic and what should be a 90-minute drive turns into two and a half hours each way.
 Tuesday through Thursday during show week is the sweet spot — you get the full Round Top experience without the weekend crowds.